r-forge/topmodels/pkg/topmodels/inst/conferences/2022_EGU/abstract/abstract.md

 The package includes visualizations for PIT (probability integral transform) histograms, Q-Q (quantile-quantile) plots of (randomized) quantile residuals, rootograms, reliability diagrams, and worm plots.
-All displays can be rendered both in base *R* as well as in **ggplot2** and provide different settings for e.g.  confidence intervals, scaling and graphical parameters.
+All displays can be rendered in base *R* as well as in **ggplot2** and provide different options for, e.g., computing confidence intervals, scaling or setting graphical parameters.
 Using examples of post-processing precipitation ensemble forecasts, we further discuss how all theses types of graphics can be compared to each other and which types of displays are particularly useful for bringing out which types of model deficiencies.